hidglobal/digitalpersona-native-api/docs/custom-auth-policies.md

 This material is for advanced developers only.

-Technical support queries regarding custom authentication policies should be sent to ProSDKCAPsupport@digitalpersona.com rather than the usual DigitalPersona technical support.
+Technical support queries regarding custom authentication policies should be sent to <mark style="color:Red;">ProSDKCAPsupport@digitalpersona.com</mark> rather than the usual DigitalPersona technical support.

 If you need DigitalPersona to authenticate users and return user secrets, then you will need to satisfy the authentication policy defined by the DigitalPersona administrator.